 What if you put in as much effort into caring for your body as you did trying to change it?

 Whether you struggle with an eating disorder, body image issues, over-exercise, or you feel like your life is just inundated by food "rules", I can assure you there's another way.
-As someone who is recovered from an eating disorder, I promise to hold space for you as we gently explore how your relationship with food impacts your perception of yourself and the world around you.
+As someone who is recovered from my own eating disorder, I promise to hold space for you as we gently explore how your relationship with food impacts your perception of yourself and the world around you.